HOW DOES MINDFULNESS SUPPORT PREGNANCY, BIRTH & PARENTHOOD?

 Demonstrated by numerous studies during pregnancy & postnatally (1-8).

 Great for you!
 Who doesn't want this?!
-And great for your baby - high levels of parental stress, anxiety and depression, (during & after pregnancy) are known to have adverse effects on child development (9-14).
+And great for your baby - high levels of parental stress, anxiety and depression, (during & after pregnancy) are known to impact child development (9-14).

 During pregnancy...and even when baby arrives (15-19).

-Poor sleep is reported by 76% of pregnant women (20) and it can increase the risk of health complications for mother and baby (e.g. gestational diabetes, pre-term birth & post-natal depression) (21).
+Poor sleep is reported by 76% of pregnant women (20) and it can increase the risk of health complications (e.g. gestational diabetes, preterm birth & post-natal depression) (21).